-For a steak that is about an inch thick I do 5 minutes on the first side, flip the steak, then do another 3 minutes before taking it out to rest.
-This yields steak that is somewhere between medium and medium-rare, which is perfect for us.
+Now: How long to cook NY strip steak on the stove.
+For a steak that is about an inch thick I do 5 minutes on the first side, flip the steak, then let it cook another 3 minutes before taking it out to rest.
+This yields a medium rare steak, which is perfect for us.

 If you'd like to get all sorts of specific (not my style, but yes it's a thing that real cooks do), you can use a candy thermometer or a meat thermometer to take the inside temp of the steak.
-140F is usually nice for a medium-rare situation; the meat will continue to increase in temp a bit to about 145F as it rests.
+135F is usually nice for a medium-rare situation; the meat will continue to increase in temp a bit to about 140F as it rests.

-Add the shallots to the skillet and stir them to cook and pick up the beef drippings from the skillet.
+Add the shallots to the skillet with a sprinkle of salt and stir them to cook and pick up the beef drippings from the skillet.
 They'll cook and brown and soften and be the BEST topping for the steak.

 After about 10 minutes, thinly slice the steak and marvel at how perfect it is.
 The juices shouldn't run out, but if you lose any try to reserve them and put them in the skillet with the shallots.

 So simple, so flavorful.
-Of course you can top the steak however you like, but I love the simplicty of using the pan drippings since you have to let the steak rest anyway.
+I love the simplicity of using the pan drippings since you have to let the steak rest anyway.
 You can add some beef stock or Worcestershire sauce to the shallots if you're feeling fancy, but they are honestly so good without anything added to it.